dispatch/reboot/docs/02/b.markdown

 thread of computation.
 In asynchronous programming, you don't.

 Think of exceptions as an ejection seat.
 They allow you to escape from failure without planning ahead.
-On the downside, somebody's got to perform the rescue operation to get you home, which could range in difficulty from easy to impossible.
+On the downside, some body's got to perform the rescue operation to get you home, which could range in difficulty from easy to impossible.
 With asynchronous callbacks it's as if you're flying over enemy territory, or into orbit.
 The cost and